paulmelis/dutch-skies/README.md

 In order to test Dutch Skies in mixed reality you will need a Microsoft HoloLens, preferably version 2.

 ## Disclaimers

 Dutch Skies has not been tested outside of Amsterdam, The Netherlands.
-So with different geographical locations some bugs will probably surface :) I'm especially curious if it works without issue on the Southern Hemisphere when using a custom map or sky-mode location (see below).
+So with different geographical locations some bugs will probably surface :) I'm especially curious if it works without issues on the Southern Hemisphere when using a custom map or sky-mode location (see below).

 This application has only been tested with a Microsoft HoloLens 2.
 It might also work on other devices.
 Running it in StereoKit desktop mode also works, but that does not really provide the full experience.

 ## How to use a custom map or sky-mode location